rueedlinger/text-classification-scikit-learn/README.md

 usage: data.py [-h] [--out OUT] [--file FILE] [--samples SAMPLES]
 ```

-Download some text samples in different languages based on iso-639-1 code (see [iso-639-1.csv](iso-639-1.csv)) from
+Download some random text samples in different languages based on iso-639-1 code (see [iso-639-1.csv](iso-639-1.csv)) from
 wikipedia subdomains.
 The text samples are stored in the [data](data) directory.

 ```bash